-Nassim Taleb has a name for people with high intellect who fail to make smart decisions - The Intellectual Yet ldiot.
+Nassim Taleb has a name for people with high intellect who fail to make smart decisions - The Intellectual Yet Idiot.

 The IYI suffers from first-order thinking.
-They never think see the future.
-Once you learn how to view the world about the unintended consequences of their actions. through the lens of incentives, you can't unsee it.
+They never think of the unintended consequences of their actions.

 He cites the example of regime change wars.
-We will decide to overthrow a dictator because he's bad, Really, all of these 'themes of being wise' overlap with failing to see the second-order consequence of a one another, but incentives might be the central piece. power vacuum where even worse actors take over and circumstances get worse.
-Many intelligent people have this 'incentives blindspot.'
-Or take an example like economic policies, e.g., raising They come up with elaborate and good-sounding the minimum wage which can price people out of employment.
+We'll decide to overthrow a dictator because he's bad, without seeing the second-order consequence of a power vacuum where even worse actors take over and circumstances get worse.

+Or take an example like economic policies,

+e.g., raising the minimum wage which can price people out of employment.